Building Neighborhoods for Nature and Pollinators

 We were already doing a butterfly garden, but I never saw much going on.
 Being around people at The Nature Conservancy, the OKC Zoo and Okies for Monarchs inspired me.
 I knew we could do it better and definitely make a difference.

-Is this the first project of its kind for Ideal Homes?
+Is this the project at Trailwoods addition the first its kind for Ideal Homes?

 We have some other butterfly gardens, but they were lacking the correct plants.
-Since taking this on, I am working to add milkweed to the other existing gardens and start tweaking those as much as we can.
+Since taking this on, I am working to add milkweed to the other existing gardens, like at Greenleaf Trails, and start tweaking those as much as we can.

 Many people think because I work for a homebuilder and developer that loving nature and my job cannot coexist.
 But over the years, Ideal Homes has given me the freedom to search out new ways to bring nature into our neighborhoods and really get serious about getting our butterfly gardens beyond just something pretty to look at.